MA Popular Music Practice

 Admissions Criteria: A good degree (normally 2.2 or above) or significant experience in a relevant field.
 All applicants will be subject to interview and a portfolio may also be requested for Recognition of Prior Certified or Experiential Learning (RPCEL).

-A good degree (normally 2.2 or above) or significant experience in a relevant field.
-Please reference the International Entry Requirements webpage for additional international qualifications.
+An undergraduate degree (normally 2.2 equivalent or above) or significant experience in a relevant vocation.
+Please reference the Entry Requirements webpage for additional international qualification equivalencies.

-All applicants will be subject to an interview with a BIMM Institute Lecturer.
-A portfolio may also be requested for Recognition of Prior Certified or Experiential Learning (RPCEL).
+All applicants will be subject to a portfolio review and interview with a BIMM University Berlin Lecturer.
+Applicants with significant demonstrable experience in a related vocation, and who do not have an existing recognised undergraduate qualification, may be considered for Recognition of Prior Certified or Experiential Learning (RPCEL).

 You will be qualified to work as an advanced practitioner or educator/researcher within the field of popular music practice and related creative industries.

-As part of Europe’s most successful group of music colleges, BIMM Institute is uniquely positioned to offer outstanding value and quality.
+As part of Europe’s most successful group of music colleges, BIMM University Berlin is uniquely positioned to offer outstanding value and quality.

 We’re dedicated to giving our students the best music education possible – which means accessing our globally successful first-rate lecturers in high-tech locations at the heart of Germany’s music scene.

-Such cutting-edge facilities can be expensive, but we make sure all BIMM Institute courses are great value for money – representing a practical and affordable investment for your future career in the music industry.
+Such cutting-edge facilities can be expensive, but we make sure all BIMM University Berlin courses are great value for money – representing a practical and affordable investment for your future career in the music industry.

 Please note: module names and structure may be subject to change.